 No matter where a family lives, groceries are a regular expense.
 How much produce and household essentials cost varies from country to country based on the local economy and what’s in demand.

 During the pandemic, we saw hand soap and hand sanitizer fly off the shelves, but now manufacturers have adjusted and those aren’t quite the rarities they were before.
 However, essentials stay the same.
-NetCredit defines essentials as breakfast cereal, a carton of eggs, a pound of boneless chicken breast, 16 ounces of local cheese, a liter of vegetable oil, a loaf of fresh white bread, a liter of milk, two pounds of potatoes, two pounds of tomatoes, two pounds of bananas, a can of tuna and a 1.5-liter bottle of water.
-These cost $25.71 on average in the United States, which is pretty close to the world’s average of $28.25.
+We took a look at the price of a carton of eggs, a pound of boneless chicken breast, 16 ounces of local cheese, a liter of milk, two pounds of potatoes, two pounds of apples, and two pounds of tomatoes.

 Based on how much those staples are valued at internationally, here’s a look at the cost of groceries around the world.